Seiminlen Doungel

-Seiminlen Doungel (born 3 January 1994), commonly known as Len Doungel, is an Indian professional footballer who plays as a forward for Super League Kerala club Calicut.
+Seiminlen Doungel (born 3 January 1994), commonly known as Len Doungel, is an Indian professional footballer who plays as a winger for Indian Super League club Inter Kashi.

 Career

 East Bengal

 Born in Saikul, Manipur, Doungel started his career in the youth team of JCT before joining East Bengal of the I-League in 2011.
 During his first season with the club Doungel played only a few times before making his international cup debut for East Bengal in the AFC Cup on 9 May 2012 against Kazma.
 He started that match and played 72 minutes before being substituted off as East Bengal lost 2–1.

 Pailan Arrows (loan)

 On 11 January 2013, during the 2012–13 season, Doungel was loaned out to fellow I-League side Pailan Arrows for the rest of the season.
 He made his debut for the side on 12 January against Air India.
 He played 88 minutes before being substituted off as Pailan Arrows drew the match 1–1.
 He scored his first professional goal of his career for the club on 24 March 2013 against Mohun Bagan.
 He found the net in the 49th minute but could not help his side from losing 3–2 that match.

 Doungel then scored his second and final goal for Pailan Arrows on 20 April 2013 against Salgaocar.
 His 36th-minute strike being the lone goal for Arrows as the fell on the day 2–1.